Five Elements Walk in Abor Land

 From the plains of Assam, the journey gradually ascends into the hills of Arunachal Pradesh toward Simong.
 The road moves alongside sections of the Siang river valley, offering changing views of forested slopes, cultivated terraces and settlement clusters along the way.

-Our journeys run throughout the year and may also be scheduled around local festivals such as Solung, Etor or Aran.
+Our journeys run throughout the year and may also be scheduled around local festivals in Arunachal Pradesh such as Solung, Etor or Aran.

 A detailed packing list will be provided upon confirmation.